Hazelfire/crazyflie-capstone/docs/quickstart.md

 the crazyflie.

 Requirements:

 Setup:

-  - A computer with Steam VR and a VIVE headset (only for setup)
+* A computer with Steam VR and a VIVE headset (only for setup)
-  - Git
+* Git

 Flying:

-  - A crazyflie radio
+* A crazyflie radio
-  - A computer with python 3 and make installed
+* A computer with python 3 and make installed
-  - An Xbox, PS4, etc. controller (for manual flight with position assist)
+* An Xbox, PS4, etc. controller (for manual flight with position assist)
-  - An HTC vive controller (for flying using the grab example)
+* An HTC vive controller (for flying using the grab example)

 ## Setup.

 This sets up a crazyflie to a paricular pair of lighthouses.
-If you want to pair the crazyflie to another pair of lighthouses, this phase must be repeated.
+If you want to pair the crazyflie to another pair of lighthouses or crazyflie, this phase must be repeated.

 ### Finding the origin
 The blank scene provided by SteamVR shows the position of the origin using a series of lines